mmbman/Katagiri/1986-02-22-Significance-of-Ordination.md

 And that is the goal of ordination.
 So when you see this opportunity, I think that opportunity lets you turn over a new leaf.
 More or less – a little bit, or middle sized, or big size, it doesn’t matter.
 Anyway, to see this opportunity of receiving lay ordination is to let you turn over a new life.
 That is the first step; you can get into a different world from before.
 Even though you don’t know, [you can do it].

 And if you don’t understand this, still let’s create this opportunity.
-And then, on purpose, with your will, let’s go: getting into that world.
-This is also important for us.
+And then, on purpose, with your will, let’s go.
+Getting into that world: this is also important for us.
 Alright?

 Okay.
 Next Saturday, we’ll explain a little more about the concrete aspects of the ceremony, one by one.